Jumballaya/Maple-Lang/docs/maple_spec.md

 | `f64`  | 64-bit float             |
 | `bool` | Boolean (`true`/`false`) — backed by `i32` |

-All integer variants smaller than `i32` are represented as `i32` in WebAssembly.
+All integer variants smaller than `i32` are represented in the WebAssembly `i32` lane.
+An explicit cast to a sub-word type masks or sign-extends the value to that type's width.

 `i64` and `u64` use the WebAssembly `i64` lane; `f64` uses the `f64` lane.
 Struct layout and loads/stores use the full width for these members.